 During research for the The Myths of Innovation I read many history books, particularly ones exploring popular falsehoods about the past.
-Books like A People’s history of the United States and Don’t Know Much About History, provided guidance on how to tell true stories in the face of popular falsehoods.
+Books like Don’t Know Much About History, provided guidance on how to tell true stories in the face of popular falsehoods.

-With the big U.S. Holiday of Thanksgiving next week, here’s some fodder for fun dinner conversation, as when pleasant myths collide with the real history surprises are sure to happen:
+With the big U.S. Holiday of Thanksgiving coming, here’s some fodder for fun dinner conversation, as when pleasant myths collide with the real history surprises are sure to happen:

 - The success of the Mayflower settlement depended more on smallpox than the Pilgrims.
 Years before the Mayflower landed, Europeans had already brought smallpox to America, killing most of the indigenous population (An event the Pilgrims called “an act of god”).
 This made the early settlements far easier to construct (reusing areas already developed), and forced the remaining natives (most notably Squanto) to consider cooperation with settlers, teaching them many survival skills.
 The Pilgrims stole corn and other supplies from natives during their first year.
 They were desperate and struggling.

 - Half of the Pilgrims died in the first 5 months.
 They were untrained, unprepared, did not know how to farm or hunt in America, and chose a difficult location for their first settlement (they wandered off course crossing the Atlantic).
 By the time of the first thanksgiving those still alive were happy not to be dead – the fact that they had food to eat was more than worthy of celebration.